takuti/takuti.me/_content/en/note/machine-learning-product.md

 1. Do we have a clear mapping between business and technical problems?
 2. Is using ML for solving the problems cost-effective?
-3. How quick can we have “MVPs”?
+3. How quick can we have "MVPs"?
 4. How do we ensure humans in the loop?
 5. Why should customers use your ML solution?